AlanRockefeller/stock.crash.monitor.py/README.md

     -   Create a new application to get an API token.
     -   Find your User Key on your Pushover dashboard.
     -   Open `stock_monitor.py` and replace the placeholder values for `PUSHOVER_USER_KEY` and `PUSHOVER_API_TOKEN` with your own.
+    -   Pushover costs $5 for a lifetime license - seems worth it for a fast, reliable way to beep your phone from a Python script.

 ## Usage